onetapbeyond/gen_metrics/README.md

 ## Quick Look

-Assuming a GenStage application has a Data.Producer, a Data.Scrubber, a Data.Analyzer and a Data.Consumer.
+Given a GenStage application with the following stages: Data.Producer, Data.Scrubber, Data.Analyzer and a Data.Consumer.
 Activate metrics collection for the entire pipeline as follows:

 ```elixir
 alias GenMetrics.GenStage.Pipeline